LoulouNoLegend/LoulouNoLegend/README.md

-# 👋 Hello, I'm LoulouNoLegend!
+# Yosh, I'm LoulouNoLegend! *(Or just Lou/Loulou)*
-Aspiring developer exploring the world of programming, game creation, and software engineering.
+A guy coding games, mods and many other random things.
-I love experimenting, building projects from scratch, and learning new technologies every day - from low-level assembly to full game engines.
+I also love writing stories and universes..
-Maybe not the best to learn fast, but I still love coding!
+That's pretty much it.

 ---